gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 For the full documentation of the Graphene manifest syntax, please see the following pages:
 [Graphene Manifest Syntax]] and [[Graphene-SGX Manifest Syntax]].

-More details regarding running tested/benchmarked applications in Graphene, please see this page:
+For more details about running tested/benchmarked applications in Graphene, please see this page:
 [[Run Applications in Graphene]].

 #### Run Built-in Examples in Graphene-SGX

-There are a few examples under LibOS/shim/test.
-The "native" folder includes a rich set of C programs and "apps" folder includes a few tested applications, such as GCC, Python, and Apache.

-(1) Build and run `hellowWorld` with Graphene on SGX
+(1) Build and run `helloworld` with Graphene on SGX

 - Go to LibOS/shim/test/native, sign all the test programs via the command: